Claude Code Plugins

 Purpose: Identify files changed frequently (instability indicator)

-# Count commits touching this file in last 30 days
+Task: Count how many commits modified this file in the last 30 days BEFORE the current PR

 Interpretation: